 - Tick Medicine

-If your dog has other prescription medicine, be sure to take it along!
+If your dog has other prescription medications, be sure to refill and take them along!

 If you have a well-trained dog, it makes road trips so much easier because they know what is expected of them.